-Our increased artistic activity has seen an increase in attendance to our growing referral network has a membership of over 350 partners working to support children and young people.
+Our increased artistic activity has seen an increase in attendance to our referral network which has a membership of over 250 partners working to support children and young people.
 This has led to a higher rate of referrals, seeing our specific intervention programmes grow 300% since 2014, and diversifying across dance, music and theatre.
 This improved engagement in our inclusion activity has cemented our resolve in our charitable mission and to continue to engage disadvantaged young people through art, and seeing it have a positive impact on their lives.

-We have supported young people to perform and promote over 50 productions and events to date with a further 45 programmed, this activity reaches right across the county with events in North Norfolk drawing audiences of nearly 2000 in a range of performance events.
-Our district work in supporting ecology across Norfolk by enhancing the offer and collaborating with artists already working in their community is set to increase next year as we have been working with Big Lottery youth investment fund activity to better support the quality of our activities.
+We have supported young people to perform and promote over 50 productions and events to date with a further 44 programmed, this activity reaches right across the county with events in North Norfolk drawing audiences of nearly 2000 in a range of performance events.
+Our district work in supporting ecology across Norfolk by enhancing the offer and collaborating with artists already working in their community is set to increase next year as we have been working with Big Lottery youth investment fund activity to better support the quality of our activities and reach in areas like West Norfolk.